 That night in an emergency meeting of the Cartoonists Guild, Art’s assistant on Fantasia, Bill Hurtz, made the motion to strike, and it was unanimously accepted.
 Bill Hurtz will later go on to direct award winning cartoons like UPA’s "Unicorn in the Garden".
 Picket lines go up next day in cartoon animation’s own version of the Civil War.

 1954- Alfred Hitchcock’s Dial M for Murder in 3D premiered.

 1960- George Zucco 74, a character actor who specialized in horror movies like Blood from the Mummies Hand, died.
 One version says he died of fright in a mental hospital in San Gabriel California.
 He was convinced that H.P.
 Lovecraft's Great God Cthulu was after him.
 He actually died of natural causes in a nursing home.

-1966- the It’s a Small World exhibit, which had been created for the NY Worlds Fair, reopens at Disneyland.
+1966- the It’s a Small World exhibit, which had been created for the 1964 NY Worlds Fair, reopened at Disneyland, California.

-1977- " MAY THE FORCE BE WITH YOU."
-George Lucas' space fantasy film STAR WARS opened (The premiere was May 25).
+1977- George Lucas' space fantasy film STAR WARS opened generally (The premiere was May 25).
 This blockbuster was the first film where the filmmaker retained the licensing rights for merchandise instead of the distributor, known in Hollywood as the 'backend deal'.
 Several studios including Universal passed on the film because the prevailing wisdom was sci-fi films didn't make money.

 1983- “What a Feeling” the theme from the film Flashdance by Irene Cara reaches the top of the pop charts.
 Everyone dancing with leggings and baggy sweaters.